Hours: M-F 8:30-5 PM ET

 With an Interdisciplinary Studies degree with a focus in children’s learning and development, you will advance your career in the fields of education, child advocacy, youth and family programming, and administration.

 While this is not a teacher licensure program, we may be able to help you prepare for provisional licensure in the state of Massachusetts.
-If you live in a state other than Massachusetts, our staff member Jesse Lederman would be happy to help you identify the state board or agency you will need to contact to determine if our program meets your state’s requirements.
+For out of state students, it has not been determined whether our program meets your state’s requirements for professional licensure in this field.
+If you are seeking any type of licensure, our staff member Siobhan Henderson is happy to help you identify the state board or agency you will need to contact to determine if our program meets your state’s requirements.

 - $67,150: Median annual wage for social and community service managers.